jupelaz/botxo/README.md

 I will integrate redux without using it, as I dont need it now.
 And, because I havent used Storybook yet, I will integrate it first.

 After installing it, seems like a cool way to document new components.
 As in this project, by now, I only use a external component, don´t have any "homemade" components to add, so I will keep the default ones.
 As earlier said, I will add a empty Redux.
 I will add redux-devtools-extension and redux-thunk, one for added info in Chrome, and the other is a redux-middleware to allow redux to make asyn actions.
-So I made a Redux store
+So I made a Redux store.
+Also, added a wider example for the chatbot.